Finesse/QueryScribe/docs/building-queries.md

 ### How clauses are appended to each other

-By default where clauses are appended to previous clauses using the AND logical rule.
+By default "where" clauses are appended to previous clauses using the AND logical rule.

 Every logical clause is appended this way: _combined previous clauses APPEND_RULE clause_.